yo2ldk/SI4735-DSP-Receiver-ESP32---4-LCD/README.md

                                      -  si4735 Library of Ricardo PU2CLR.
 Thanks for the very nice work.
                                      -  V3.2.3  29-09-2021 Added Sprite buttons from Jim Yasuda.
-                                     - S-meter from Antonino Russo
+                                     - S-meter from Antonino Russo This can be improved by someone with more experience than me, I'm just beginner; more to hardware oriented, than programming...   :)

          Updates: